Timber-framed school buildings' earthquake resilience

 - on councils’ earthquake-prone building lists.

-We do not encourage seismic assessments of timber-framed school buildings because of their generally low risk to life safety.
+We don't encourage seismic assessments of timber-framed school buildings because of their generally low risk to life safety.

 Future assessments of timber-framed buildings